mirnylab/hiclib-legacy/README.md

 `$ pip install https://bitbucket.org/mirnylab/hiclib/get/tip.tar.gz`

-Alternatively, there is a linux install script that doesn't use pip.
+Or clone the repo and install from there.
+Alternatively, there is a install script that doesn't use pip (Linux only).

 Installation requirements
 -------------------------